aspnet/AzureSignalR-samples/samples/ChatRoomLocal/README.md

 > This tutorial is to give you a brief introduction about how ASP.NET Core SignalR works, if you're already familiar with it, you can skip this sample.
 >
-> Please be noted this sample (and all other samples in this repo) is based on ASP.NET Core SignalR rather than the ASP.NET version.
+> Please be noted this sample, and all other samples in this repo, are based on ASP.NET Core SignalR rather than the ASP.NET version.

-Our chat room is a web page application that anyone can login and chat with others in the room.
+Our chat room is a web page application that anyone can login to and chat with other users in the room.

-First time you open the application you'll be asked for your name:
+The first time you open the application you'll be asked for your name:

 ![chat-room-1](../../docs/images/chat-room-1.png)

-Then send something and everyone in the room can see it:
+Then you can send a message and everyone in the room can see it:

 ![chat-room-2](../../docs/images/chat-room-2.png)

-Let's do it step by step.
+Let's implement this feature step by step.

 1. First create a ASP.NET Core web application.